oist/Usiigaci/README.md

 	* box plots, violin plots, and time series plots of cell migration parameters
 	* frequency histograms

-We worked on Usiigaci for our work on cell electrotaxis study, and hopefully can devote to current international trend to standardize cell migration experiments.
+We worked on Usiigaci for our work on cell electrotaxis study, and hopefully can devote to current international effort to standardize cell migration experiments.

 Usiigaci is released under MIT License.

 We hope Usiigaci is interesting to you and if it is useful for your research, please cite the following paper.
 ```
-Hsieh-Fu Tsai, Tyler Sloan, Joanna Gajda, and Amy Q. Shen, softwareX, inprep
+Hsieh-Fu Tsai, Joanna Gajda, Tyler Sloan, Andrei Rares, and Amy Q. Shen, softwareX, inprep
 ```

 ## Dependencies